 Millions of people suffer from neck, shoulder, and arm pain.
 While there are numerous conditions that can result in this type of pain, a common cause is a .
 Discs, which act as shock absorbers for the spine, are located in between each of the vertebrae in the spine.
 Each disc contains a tire-like outer band (called the annulus fibrosus) that surrounds a gel-like substance (called the nucleus pulposus).
+Chiropractic treatment for herniated discs can improve pain over the course of a few treatments.

-A herniation occurs when the outer band of the disc breaks or cracks and the gel-like substance from the inside of the disc leaks out, placing pressure on the spinal canal or nerve roots.
+A herniated disc occurs when the outer band of the disc breaks or cracks and the gel-like substance from the inside of the disc leaks out, placing pressure on the spinal canal or nerve roots.
 In addition, the nucleus releases a chemical that can cause irritation to the surrounding nerves causing inflammation and pain.

 The symptoms of a cervical herniated disc might include: